 Do I need a building permit?

-All swimming pools and spas (both in ground and above ground) greater than 300mm in depth require a building permit in order to undertake construction work.
+All swimming pools and spas (in-ground and above-ground) greater than 300mm in depth require a building permit to undertake construction work.

 How long does it take to build a pool from signing contracts until completion?

 Documentation and council approval take approximately 6 weeks.
 Construction then takes approximately 16 weeks from the date of excavations (all contracts are subject to site conditions and council approvals).